How can we help you today?

 Paid advertising (PPC ads)

 Paid ads on Google and social media ads use a pay-per-click (PPC) model.
-Costs often range from $0.50 to $10 per click, depending on competition and your overall ad budget.
+Costs can range from less than $1 to $10 or more per click, depending on your industry, competition, and overall ad budget.
 PPC can drive quick traffic, but it should be balanced with other expenses, such as inventory, staffing, and utility bills if you run a physical location.

 Social media advertising